TGMyco/RNAi-project/dsRNA-design.md

 <img width="1460" height="964" alt="Protein entry" src="https://github.com/user-attachments/assets/5830bd54-5185-4543-aeb4-941e033048ad" />

 On this page you can view simiarly identified proteins in other fungi.
 Click on "View nucleotide and 3 frame translation".
 On the next page, uncheck "Display genomic coordinates", "Display 3-frame translation", and "Display sequence ruler marks", then update the display.

+Scroll down to the CDS.
+Copy **only the red text**.
+These nucleotides represent the genetic code that remains after transcription and post transcriptional modifications, essentially the 'core' of the protein coding sequence.